-The designer shall agree the approach to be taken for stormwater with the Council prior to commencing any work.
+The designer shall agree the approach to be taken for stormwater with the Property and Infrastructure Team of Council prior to commencing any work or applying for resource consent.

 The primary objective of a stormwater system is to manage storm surface water run-off to minimise flood damage and adverse effects on the environment.